Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Variance estimation in the small limit

-Importantly, transporting density to rare regions of state space does not lead to high variance in the estimator.
-We can analyze the variance in the limit of small~$\gamma$, in which the descent dynamics in~\eqref{eq:langevin} reduces to a closed equation for the energy $E = \mathcal{H}(\qb,\pb)$.
-This dynamics evolves on the ``disconnectivity graph"~\cite{wales_archetypal_1998}, which branches at every energy level at which a basin where $ \mathcal{H}(\qb,\pb)\le E$ splits into more than one connected component~.
-In the simplest case, the graph has a single branch (the potential $U(\qb)$ is single-well), when $\gamma\to0$ the value of $\tau^E(\xb_i) - \tau^-(\xb_i)$ becomes the same along every trajectory.
+We know from~\eqref{eq:3} that the variance of our estimator is lower than that of the direct estimator.
+In the specific context of a DOS calculation using~\eqref{eq:langevin}, we can analyze the variance more explicitly in the limit of small~$\gamma$, in which the descent dynamics in~\eqref{eq:langevin} reduces to a closed equation for the energy $E = \mathcal{H}(\qb,\pb)$ on the rescaled time $t'=\gamma t$.
+This dynamics evolves on the disconnectivity (or Reeb) graph~\cite{wales_archetypal_1998}, which branches at every energy level at which a basin where $ \mathcal{H}(\qb,\pb)\le E$ splits into more than one connected component.
+In the simplest case when the potential $U(\qb)$ has a single well, the graph has only one branch and the value of $\gamma(\tau^E(\xb_i) - \tau^-(\xb_i))$ becomes the same along every trajectory when $\gamma\to0$.
 Therefore the estimator~\eqref{eq:dos} has zero variance---a single trajectory gives the exact value for $V(E)/V(E_{\text{max}})$.
 If the disconnectivity graph has several branches, we can count all the paths along the graph starting at $E=E_{\text{max}}$ which end at a given branch.
 Assuming that the number of such paths is $M\ge1$, we can associate a deterministic time $\Delta \tau^E_j>0$, possibly infinite, along each path.
-We define $\Delta \tau^E_j$ with $j=1,\ldots, M$ as the total time the trajectory takes to go from $\mathcal{H}(\qb,\pb)= E_{\text{max}}$ to $\mathcal{H}(\qb,\pb)=E$ by the effective dynamics for $E$ along the path with index $j$ and $\Delta \tau^E_j=\infty$ if the path terminates at an energy $E'>E$.
-For any initial condition, $\tau^E(\xb_i)- \tau^-(\xb_i) =\Delta \tau^E_j$ for some index $j$ meaning the only random component in the procedure is which path is picked if the trajectory starts at $\xb_i$.
-If we denote by $p_j$ the probability, computed over all initial conditions drawn from $\rho(\xb)$, that the path with index $j$ is taken, then in the small $\gamma$ limit the mean and variance of the estimator~\eqref{eq:dos} are
+We define $\Delta \tau^E_j$ with $j=1,\ldots, M$ as the total rescaled time the trajectory takes to go from $\mathcal{H}(\qb,\pb)= E_{\text{max}}$ to $\mathcal{H}(\qb,\pb)=E$ by the effective dynamics for $E$ along the path with index $j$ and $\Delta \tau^E_j=\infty$ if the path terminates at an energy $E'>E$.
+For any initial condition, $\lim_{\gamma\to0} \gamma(\tau^E(\xb_i)- \tau^-(\xb_i) )=\Delta \tau^E_j$ for some index $j$, meaning the only random component in the procedure is which path is picked if the trajectory starts at $\xb_i$.
+We denote by $p_j$ the probability, computed over all initial conditions drawn uniformly in $\{\mathcal{H}(\qb,\pb) < E_{\max}\}$, that the path with index $j$ is taken.
+Then in the small $\gamma$ limit the mean and variance of the estimator~\eqref{eq:dos} are